 Welcome to the Burlington, Vermont Buddhist Sangha.
-Our group is in the Theravada-Vipassana school of Buddhism, although our intent is not to be sectarian.
-All are welcome.
+Our group’s practice is based in the Insight Meditation (vipassana) school of Buddhism, but everyone is welcome.

-The fellowship meets Sunday mornings from 9:30 a.m. to 11:30 a.m.
-Join us for dharma talk, meditation, fellowship, discussion, and tea.
-See the Where page for directions.
+We meet Sunday mornings from 9:30 a.m. to 11:30 a.m.
+Join us for meditation, dharma talk, discussion, and tea.
 You can find material from our past meetings in the Archive.

 The nature of a Sangha is to be inclusive and, we believe, to actively work toward equality.
 To that end, we have collected some resources which you may find useful regarding anti-racism on a dedicated page.